Best Marketing Attribution Tools 2025: ROI Tracking & Analytics

 Channel Coverage

-Funnel pulls data from a variety of sources, including email, social media, websites, mobile platforms, and even offline campaigns.
+Funnel pulls data from a variety of sources, including email, YouTube, websites, mobile platforms, and even offline campaigns.
 It uses Unified Marketing Measurement (UMM) to combine insights from digital advertising, search engines, and websites with traditional offline channels like print and out-of-home advertising [23].

 The platform simplifies tracking multi-channel customer journeys while adhering to GDPR and CCPA regulations.
 By leveraging advanced statistical tools - such as time-series analysis, regression analysis, and marketing mix modeling - Funnel evaluates the impact of marketing efforts across both online and offline channels [23].
 This ensures marketers get accurate attribution no matter where their campaigns run.